 The preparation of the condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant items subject to such estimates and assumptions include, but are not limited to, estimating the standalone selling prices of performance obligations for revenue recognition, allowances for doubtful accounts, inventory valuation and reserves, valuation allowance for deferred tax assets, share-based compensation including the fair value of the Company's common stock, useful lives of property and equipment, income tax uncertainties, the valuation of certain derivative liabilities, and other loss contingencies.
+Significant items subject to such estimates and assumptions include, but are not limited to, estimating the standalone selling prices of performance obligations for revenue recognition, allowances for doubtful accounts, inventory valuation and reserves, valuation allowance for deferred tax assets, useful lives of property and equipment, income tax uncertainties, the valuation of certain derivative liabilities, and other loss contingencies.
 The Company evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors and adjusts those estimates and assumptions when facts and circumstances dictate.
 Actual results could differ from those estimates, and such differences could be material to the Company's condensed consolidated financial condition and results of operations.